rust-lang/rust/active/0000-scoped-attributes-for-checked-arithmetic.md

 the `wrapping_`* methods directly, instead.

+# Required implementation work

+## Backwards incompatible parts

+ * Amend the language definition to remove the guarantee that over- and underflow wraps around when using the built-in arithmetic operators and casts on the built-in types.
+Specify that such over- and underflow counts as a program error, and that it is up to the implementation whether to diagnose it at compile time where possible, and whether to insert checks at runtime, or to return an unspecified result (but without optimizing based on the assumption that overflow cannot happen).

+ * Add the `WrappingOps` trait and implementations of it for the built-in types.

+ * Port existing code which relies on wraparound semantics - primarily hash functions - to use the `wrapping_`* methods.

+Any code which does not explicitly depend on wraparound semantics, which is the large majority of existing code, is not affected.

+## Backwards compatible parts

+ * Implement [RFC 40][40] for attributes on statements and expressions.

+ * Implement the `overflow_checks` attribute and the `--force-overflow-checks` compiler flag.

+ * Potentially emit warnings or errors at compile time when static analysis can show that over- or underflow would happen.

+After the backwards incompatible changes have been made, these can be done at any point without breaking the semantics of existing programs.
+The only effect would be to make it easier to discover bugs.

 # Drawbacks

- * Required implementation work:

-   * Implement [RFC PR 16][16].

-   * Implement the `overflow_checks` attribute.

-   * Port existing code which relies on wraparound semantics (primarily hash functions) to use the `wrapping_`* methods.

  * Code where `overflow_checks(off)` is in effect could end up accidentally relying on overflow.
 Given the relative scarcity of cases where overflow is a favorable circumstance, the risk of this happening seems minor.

  * Having to think about whether wraparound arithmetic is appropriate may cause an increased cognitive burden.
 However, wraparound arithmetic is almost never appropriate.
-Therefore, programmers should be able to keep using the built-in integer types and to not think about it.
+Therefore, programmers should be able to keep using the built-in integer types and to not think about this.
 Where wraparound semantics are required, it is generally a specialized use case with the implementor well aware of the requirement.

  * The built-in types become "special": the ability to control overflow checks using scoped attributes doesn't extend to user-defined types.
 If you make a `struct MyNum(int)` and `impl Add for MyNum` using the native `+` operation on `int`s, whether overflow checks happen for `MyNum` is determined by whether `overflow_checks` is `on` or `off` where `impl Add for MyNum` is declared, not whether they are `on` or `off` where the overloaded operators are used.

    The author considers this to be a serious shortcoming. *However*, it has the saving grace of being no worse than the status quo, i.e. the change is still a Pareto-improvement.
 Under the status quo, neither the built-in types nor user-defined types can have overflow checks controlled by scoped attributes.
    Under this proposal, the situation is improved with built-in types gaining this capability.
 In light of this, making further improvements, namely extending the capability to user-defined types, can be left to future work.

  * Someone may conduct a benchmark of Rust with overflow checks turned on, post it to the Internet, and mislead the audience into thinking that Rust is a slow language.